 In the Viking sagas wintertime is often summed up as “that winter he stayed at home at the farm”.
 It was a time to stay indoors and rest up, but in this day and age, you might as well spend your winter days enjoying the snow under your feet.

 In winter, much of Norway is usually transformed into a snow-clad paradise, and that means ideal opportunities for exciting activities in the snowy landscape.
 Skiing has a special place in Norwegian culture and history, and during this fresh white season, people of all ages head outdoors to enjoy the slick slopes and groomed trails.

-However, from the middle of November until the end of January, the sun does not rise at all in parts of Northern Norway, north of the Arctic Circle.
-October, February and March are the best months for seeing the northern lights.
+But winter nights are long and dark in all of Norway, and from the middle of November until the end of January, the sun does not rise at all in parts of Northern Norway, north of the Arctic Circle.

 The northern lights are most commonly seen in the north, but may on rare occasions be seen in all of Norway – even at the country’s southernmost point.
+October, February and March are the best months for seeing the magical light show.

 Most people prefer to think of seafood such as prawns, langoustines, blue mussels, scallops and lobsters as summer delicacies, but the fact is that the season is really in the wintertime, when quality and flavour is at its highest.

 Dishes based on fish, mutton, pork or deer will also be popular Christmas food, and can be found at many restaurants in the run-up to the holiday season.
 Some traditional Norwegian dishes you should try are the “smalahove” (sheep’s head), the “lutefisk” (cod soaked in lye) and the pinnekjøtt (dried, salted and steamed sheep ribs).